richardreiter/melo-merch/README.md

 ### Media

 - All the website's images were taken from [Unsplash.](https://unsplash.com/)
-- Some of the FAQ page's content was inspired from [asos](https://www.asos.com/customer-care/).
+- Some of the FAQ page's content was inspired by [Asos](https://www.asos.com/customer-care/).
-- Some of the About page's content was inspired from [HBX](https://hbx.com/about).
+- Some of the About page's content was inspired by [HBX](https://hbx.com/about).

 ### Other